dotnet/designs/accepted/2020/platform-checks/platform-checks.md

 2. A Roslyn analyzer that informs developers when they use platform-specific APIs from call sites where the API might not be available.

-This work draws heavily form the experience of the [API Analyzer] and improves on it by making it a first-class platform feature.
+This work draws heavily from the experience of the [API Analyzer] and improves on it by making it a first-class platform feature.

 ## Scenarios and User Experience